-• Position corrections.
+- Position corrections.
 S2's complete subject trace contained six position corrections.
-One of them occurs in the subject trace of "quot" (Figure 17c).
+One of them occurs in the subject trace of "quot" (Figure 18c).
 There were three node corrections of parameters and constants.
 They were explained by different rules than the nodes connected to them.
 There were also three corrections of operator nodes and one of their input links.
-(In Figure 17c, the "if-then-else" node and its first input link are rearranged.)
+(In Figure 18c, the "if-then-else" node and its first input link are rearranged.)
 They were also explained by different rules than the node at the upper end of the respective link.
-(In Figure 17c, the "if-then-else" node and the " \leq " node are explained by different IM rules.)
-So all position corrections are consistent with the rearrangement hypothesis.

-• Performance time.
-Only two action sequences of S2's complete subject trace are explained by composites.
-One of them shows a speedup (from 387 to 211 seconds) which is consistend with the time hypothesis, but the other one shows a slowdown (from 26 to 34 seconds).
+(In Figure 18c, the "if-then-else" node and the "≤" node are explained by different IM rules.)
+So all position corrections are consistent with the rearrangement hypothesis. - Performance time.
+Only one action sequence of S2's complete subject trace is explained by a composite.
+It shows a speedup (from 387 to 211 seconds) which is consistent with the time hypothesis. - Discussion